forderud/WindowsClientAuth/README.md

-Example of how to use client certificates for web authentication
+Example of how to use client certificates for web authentication.
+The examples are geared towards Windows, but all principles also apply to other operating systems.

 ## Getting started instructions